Cataract Surgery Canton, Alliance & Canfield, OH

 Femtosecond Laser Cataract Surgery (FLACS or LCS)

-Years ago, Dr. Roholt was one of the first in the region to routinely employ ultrasonic phacoemulsification (PE), for cataract removal, which is now the standard.
-This incision is very small and strong and enables the surgeon to perform “No-Stitch” operations.
-In 2011, femtosecond Laser Cataract Surgery (FLACS) was introduced and is now promoted in many centers.
-The doctors at RVI have extensive experience with FLACS, and will perform the surgery upon patient request.
-FLACS is performed with a laser such as the LenSx™, Catalyse™ or others, which are used to make the incisions, open and soften the cataract, but has not been shown to improve the result of cataract surgery (Also click here).
-As time passes and the laser technology improve, benefits may become more clear.
+In 2011, femtosecond laser cataract surgery (FLACS) was introduced and is now promoted in many centers.
+The doctors at RVI have extensive experience with femtosecond laser cataract surgery, in fact Dr. Roholt was one of the first in the area to use this technology (we will perform the surgery upon patient request).
+Femtosecond laser cataract surgery is performed with a laser such as the LenSx™, Catalyse™ or others, which are used to make the incisions, open and soften the cataract, but has not been shown to improve the result of cataract surgery.
+As time passes and the laser technology improves, benefits may become more clear.
 Because the extra cost is significant, and since Medicare and Insurance do not pay, almost all patients opt for the traditional, gentle ultrasonic PE method.

-This lens is a single vision lens, which gives excellent vision.
+This lens is a single vision intraocular lens, which gives excellent vision.
 You will need reading glasses and possibly distance glasses.
-Medicare and insurance pay for basic implant surgery subject to coinsurance and deductible.
+Medicare and insurance pay for basic intraocular lens implant surgery subject to coinsurance and deductible.

 2. CustomCorrection I™